Battle of Bentonville: Battle

 The Confederate attack commenced on March 19, as Slocum's men marched on the Goldsboro Road, 1 mi south of Bentonville.
 Hoke's division under Bragg's command deployed on the Confederate left facing west, while Stewart's army deployed on the Confederate right facing south.
 Slocum was convinced he faced only enemy cavalry and artillery, not an entire army.
 In addition, Sherman did not believe that Johnston would fight with the Neuse River to his rear.
 Therefore, Slocum initially notified Sherman that he was facing only cursory resistance near Bentonville and did not require aid.

 Believing he faced only cavalry, Slocum attempted to brush aside the Confederates by attacking with the 1st Division of Brig.
-Gen. William P. Carlin from the XIV Corps, but this attack was driven back.
+Gen. William P. Carlin from the 14th Army Corps, but this attack was driven back.
 Slocum then deployed his divisions in a defensive line, with Carlin's division on the left, Brig.
-Gen. James D. Morgan's 2nd Division on the right and two XX Corps divisions in support, in order to delay the Confederates long enough to allow the rest of his wing to arrive.
+Gen. James D. Morgan's 2nd Division on the right and two 20th Army Corps divisions in support, in order to delay the Confederates long enough to allow the rest of his wing to arrive.
 None of the divisions, except for Morgan's, constructed strong breastworks, which were further compromised by a gap in the center of the Union line.
 Lafayette McLaws' division from Hardee's command was approaching the Confederate positions at the time of the Union attacks.
 Due to Bragg's concern about a flanking attack on Hoke's left, McLaws was ordered to deploy on the Confederate left flank.
 About noon, Hardee arrived with the division of William B. Taliaferro, which was deployed behind the Army of Tennessee.
 Hardee was then placed in charge of the Confederate right wing.

-At 3 pm, Confederate infantry from the Army of Tennessee launched an attack and drove the Union left flank back in confusion, nearly capturing Carlin in the process and overrunning the XIV Corps field hospital.
+At 3 pm, Confederate infantry from the Army of Tennessee launched an attack and drove the Union left flank back in confusion, nearly capturing Carlin in the process and overrunning the 14th Army Corps field hospital.
 Confederates under Maj.
 Gen. D.H.
 Hill filled the vacuum left by the retreating Federals and began enfilading the Union troops remaining along the front.
 Morgan's division was nearly surrounded and was being attacked from three sides, but the Confederate attacks were uncoordinated and therefore unsuccessful in driving them from the position.
 Hardee, using Taliaferro's division and Bate's corps from the Army of Tennessee, attacked the Union positions near the Harper house but were repulsed after multiple assaults.
 McLaws arrived after Taliaferro and Bate were repulsed.
 He attacked, but was repulsed as well.
 After a heated engagement, Union reinforcements arrived and checked Hill's assault.
 Fighting continued after nightfall as the Confederates tried without success to drive back the Union line.
 About midnight, the Confederates withdrew to their original positions and started entrenching.